ThatsNotAwesome/Eternity-The-Greatest-Generation/README.md

 # Eternity-The-Greatest-Generation
-A game based on The Eternity Mod.
+A game based on previous projects by Acronix98.